eanmeyer/SolarwindsVulnerablityInfo/ReadMe.md

 <h2> Unsubstantiated Conspiracy, FUD, or Selective Manipulation of Information</h2>

-This section was added to help address questions that arise during meetings, etc., from individual with potentially different news sources.
+This section was added to help address questions that arise during meetings, etc., from individuals with potentially different news sources.
 This section includes items that are determined to be false or misleading.
 Hopefully this helps address comments in organizations before they become difficult to remove from internal conversations.

 <b>Gateway Pundit claims there was a raid on Solarwinds headquarters </b>
 https://www.thegatewaypundit.com/2020/12/breaking-fbi-texas-rangers-us-marshals-raid-solarwinds-hq-austin/
 At the bottom of the article it includes a follow up tweet from the person that made the comment on Hannity's radio show.
 They say they never used the word raid.
-Law Enforcement agents going to the headquarters of an organization involved in a breach that could impact national security is a completely normal occurance.
+Law Enforcement agents going to the headquarters of an organization involved in a breach that could impact national security is a completely normal occurrence.
 There is no evidence this was a raid or the agents going to the headquarter were not there by invitation to cooperate with the breach response.

 <b>Just The News Claims Pentagon imposed emergency shutdown of SIPR (The network used to transmit classified information)</b>
 https://justthenews.com/government/security/pentagon-imposed-emergency-shutdown-computer-network-handling-classified